Android for beginners: Tips and tricks for your new smartphone

-(Pocket-lint) - If you're holding your shiny new Android smartphone and wondering how to get the most from it, then you've come to the right place.
+If you're holding your shiny new Android smartphone and wondering how to get the most from it, then you've come to the right place.

 Whether this is your first smartphone, you've just hopped over from an iPhone, or you've had a number of Android handsets, we've pulled together some of the best Android tips and tricks to help you get the most from your new phone.

-There are different versions of the software, there are plenty of different manufacturer skins layered over that Android core, like those from Samsung or LG, and there's a limitless level of customisation you can apply from Google Play, or other third-party sources.
+There are different versions of the software, there are plenty of different manufacturer skins layered over that Android core, like those from Samsung, Oppo or OnePlus, and there's a limitless level of customisation you can apply from Google Play, or other third-party sources.

 Few Android devices are alike, but all Android devices have the same foundation.
 So, starting at the beginning, here's how to master your Android phone.